 Scoring Zone is different.
 Here's why:

-The founder isn't a CEO who plays twice a year at corporate events.
+Founder Stephen Pickering isn't a CEO who plays twice a year at corporate events.
 He's a 3-handicap who practises multiple times a week and uses Scoring Zone as his own training tool.
 Every drill has been tested on a real practice green, not designed in a conference room.

 Most golf apps try to do everything.
 Scoring Zone does one thing and does it well: the short game.
 Putting, chipping, pitching, bunker play, and pressure scenarios.
 This is the highest-leverage area for scoring improvement, and it deserves a dedicated tool — not an afterthought tab inside a GPS app.